 Lake Barambah, Murgon 4605

-Bjelke-Petersen Dam covers 2,500 hectares, and holds 1,450,000 megalitres of water, which is used for irrigation and water supply to the towns of Murgon and Cherbourg.
+Bjelke-Petersen Dam covers 2,500 hectares and holds 1,450,000 megalitres of water, which is used for irrigation and water supply to Murgon and Cherbourg’s towns.

-Bjelke-Petersen Dam is a popular fesh water fishing spot.
-A permit (obtainable from the kiosk) is required.
-The dam is routinely stocked with Golden Perch (or Yellowbelly), Australian Bass and Silver Perch and you can also catch red claw (no permit required).
-Yallakool Camping and Recreation Park offers a number of accommodation options from powered and unpowered camp sites to cabins and villas.
+Bjelke-Petersen Dam is a popular freshwater fishing spot.
+A stocked impound permit is required to fish.
+The dam is routinely stocked with Golden Perch (or Yellowbelly), Australian Bass and Silver Perch, and you can also catch red claw (no permit required).
+Yallakool Camping and Recreation Park offer several accommodation options from powered and unpowered campsites to cabins and villas.